Children's Hospital Oakland Research Institute: Research applications

-CHORI’s translational research applications include providing cures for blood diseases, developing new vaccines for infectious diseases, and discovering new treatment protocols for previously fatal or debilitating conditions such as cancers, sickle cell disease and thalassemia, diabetes, asthma, HIV/AIDS, pediatric obesity, nutritional deficiencies, birth defects, hemophilia and cystic fibrosis.
-CHORI is also a teaching institute with educational programs for high school, college, doctoral and post-doctoral students.
+CHORI’s translational research applications included providing cures for blood diseases, developing new vaccines for infectious diseases, and discovering new treatment protocols for previously fatal or debilitating conditions such as cancers, sickle cell disease and thalassemia, diabetes, asthma, HIV/AIDS, pediatric obesity, nutritional deficiencies, birth defects, hemophilia and cystic fibrosis.
+CHORI was also a teaching institute with educational programs for high school, college, doctoral and post-doctoral students.

 Research achievements

-CHORI is the first research institute in North America to transplant and cure a child with alpha thalassemia major, is a leading center for the use of cord blood and bone marrow transplantation in children with sickle cell anemia and thalassemia, and offers the only not-for-profit Sibling Donor Cord Blood Program in the world.
-The Research Institute’s recombinant DNA library contains over 20 million DNA samples that are used in research programs around the world.
+CHORI was a leading center for the use of cord blood and bone marrow transplantation in children with sickle cell anemia and thalassemia, and offered the only not-for-profit Sibling Donor Cord Blood Program in the world.

-History

-CHORI began in 1959 with a small group of scientists and initial financial support from Children’s Hospital Oakland and the family of Lt.
-Bruce Lyon.
-Founded as the Bruce Lyon Memorial Research Laboratory (BLMRL), it was the first research laboratory in northern California dedicated exclusively to children’s diseases.

-BLMRL was renamed “CHORI,” the research branch of the newly named Children's Hospital & Research Center Oakland, in 1986.
-In 1999, CHORI moved to the former University High School campus, where it is currently located.